CodeNoSekai/wa-bulk-sender-template/README.md

   ```
 - Messages are sent with a **30-second delay per number** (can be changed in code).
 - Status updates appear live in frontend console via WebSocket.
+- All data is persistently stored in MongoDB (messages, contacts, authentication)

 ---